Navigating permanent underdetermination in dark energy and inflationary cosmology: Effective field theories

 So, the EFT paradigm can (at least in some cases) afford a means of understanding the \emph{origins} of cases of permanent underdetermination such as those encountered in modern cosmology.
 But as we'll discuss in the next section, it also affords a novel way of thinking about various ways in which such cases of underdetermination might be resolved.

-One last word on this: a precondition for deploying the EFT paradigm in order to overcome apparent cases of permanent underdetermination in cosmology is that one can be a scientific realist about EFTs at all---given that (by definition!)
+One last word on this: a precondition for deploying the EFT paradigm in order to overcome apparent cases of permanent underdetermination in cosmology is that one can be a scientific realist about EFTs at all: given that (by definition!)
 EFTs are effective only in some domain, and might break down thereafter, one might worry about such an approach.
-For an engagement with authors who voice such concerns, and for a compelling corrective that EFTs can and should be interpreted realistically, we refer the reader to the work of \textcite{Williams2019-WILSRM}, which we endorse wholeheartedly going forward, and which is quite naturally understood as being part of a broader recent movement in the philosophy of science towards regarding ontology as being `scale-relative' (see e.g.\ \textcite{Ladyman2007-LADETM}), and towards thinking in particular that one's ontological commitments in a given physical context should be given by the mathematics which best describes the physical goings-on in that context (see, in particular, the `mathematics-first structural realism' of \textcite{Wallace2022-WALSSR-3}).
+For an engagement with authors who voice such concerns, and for a compelling corrective that EFTs can and should be interpreted realistically, we refer the reader to the work of \textcite{Williams2019-WILSRM}, which we endorse wholeheartedly going forward, and which is quite naturally understood as being part of a broader recent movement in the philosophy of science towards regarding ontology as being `scale-relative' \cite{Ladyman2007-LADETM}, and towards thinking in particular that one's ontological commitments in a given physical context should be given by the mathematics which best describes the physical goings-on in that context (see, in particular, the `mathematics-first structural realism' of \textcite{Wallace2022-WALSSR-3}).
 Our discussions in this article are properly situated within this school of thought.
+Of course, this isn't to deny that the `effective realism' programme has its critics---see e.g.\ \textcite{Ruetsche2018-RUERGR, Reutsche2024, McKenzie_forthcoming_Prospects, McKenzie2024_NoGrounds}---but here is not the place to discuss those more general concerns.